Daytime Emmy Awards Winners — See The Complete List

 Greg Rikaart, The Young & the Restless

-Greg Vaughn, Days of Our Lives
+Greg Vaughn, Days of Our Lives — WINNER

 Outstanding Supporting Actress in a Drama Series